Consistent model selection in the spiked Wigner model via AIC-type criteria: Set-up and main results

 It is well-known that bulk empirical spectral measure $\frac{1}{N}\sum_{i = 1}^N \delta_{\ell_i}$ converges weakly almost surely to the semi-circle law whose density is given by

 To discuss the behaviour of the extreme eigenvalues, we need the function

 A plot of this function for $\sigma = 1$ is given in Figure~\ref{fig:graphs}-(a).
 Note that $\psi_{\sigma}$ achieves its minimum value of $2\sigma$ at $x = \sigma$, to the right of which it is strictly increasing.
-We first recall the first order behaviour of the edge eigenvalues. \begin{proposition} For the spiked GOE model, under model $M_j$, we have the following: \begin{enumerate} \item[(a)] For $1 \le i \le j$, $\ell_i \convas \psi_{\sigma}(\lambda_i)$. \item[(b)] For $j < i \le q$, we have $\ell_i \convas \psi_{\sigma}(\sigma) = 2\sigma$. \end{enumerate} The same holds under the spiked Wigner model if $\mu_1, \mu_2$ satisfy a Poincar\'{e} inequality (cf. Theorem~2.1 of \cite{capitaine2009largest}) or if Assumption~\ref{assmp:evecs} holds (cf. Theorem~2.1 of \cite{benaych2011eigenvalues}). \end{proposition}
+The first order behaviour of the edge eigenvalues under spiked models is given in the following Assumption (which holds for a wide class of models).